-We have reviewed the separate interim financial information which is presented pursuant to Regulation 38D of the Securities Regulations (Periodic and Immediate Reports), 5730-1970 for Clal Insurance Enterprises Holdings Ltd. (hereinafter: the "Company") as of June 30, 2018, and for the periods of six and three months then ended.
-The company's board of directors and management are responsible for the separate interim financial information.
+We have reviewed the separate interim financial information presented pursuant to Regulation 38D of the Securities Regulations (Periodic and Immediate Reports), 1970 for Clal Insurance Enterprises Holdings Ltd. (hereinafter: the "Company") as of September 30, 2018, and for the periods of nine and three months then ended.
+The Company's board of directors and management are responsible for the separate interim financial information.
 Our responsibility is to express a conclusion with respect to the separate financial information for these interim periods, based on our review.